github-actions

 The Six “Continuous AI” Patterns

-GitHub Next defines six patterns for Continuous AI—recurring automation tasks where agents add value because they require judgment, not just execution.
-These are the jobs where YAML falls short and where agents shine.
+The Agentic Workflows docs currently organize examples into six pattern categories—recurring automation tasks where agents add value because they require judgment, not just execution.
+These are the jobs where pure YAML starts to struggle and where agentic steps can help.

 Security & Guardrails